tigerfarm/tigtaskrouterworker/README.md

 # TaskRouter Worker Application Version 3.2

-This application is used by Twilio TaskRouter workers to manage their status and reservations.
+This application is used by Twilio TaskRouter workers to manage their availability status, accept or reject reservation calls, and end their reservation conference calls.

 ## Functionality